Jach/lgame/examples/README.md

 * gl2 -- another short OpenGL example but this time using a more modern OpenGL 3.1 core and demonstrating how to compile and use a shader (which could be put out into its own file and read from, here I just embedded it as a string).
 * Maze -- a port of an old maze generation program I made in pygame.
+Inside is also an example of using the A\* pathfinding hook in lgame to solve the maze.

 ## External